opnfv/compass4nfv/docs/release/scenarios/os-odl-nofeature-ha.rst

 os-odl-nofeature-ha
 ===================

-This scenario is used to deploy an Ocata OpenStack deployment with OpenDaylight Nitrogen, Ceph Jewel, and without any NFV feature enabled.
+This scenario is used to deploy an Pike OpenStack deployment with OpenDaylight Nitrogen, Ceph Jewel, and without any NFV feature enabled.

 Scenario components and composition